graphql-compose/graphql-compose/docs/basics/understanding-relations.md

 title: Relations between Types
 ---

-The most important part of GraphQL is a relations between types.
+The most important part of GraphQL is a relation between types.

 ## Relation via FieldConfig